Convert Newton per sq meter to Hectopascal (N/m2 to hPa)

 One Newton per sq meter is equal to 0.01 Hectopascal.

-• Select the Newton per sq meter value: Begin by identifying the Newton per sq meter value you want to convert to Hectopascal.
+- Select the Newton per sq meter Value: Start by determining the newton per sq meter (N/m2) value you want to convert into hectopascal (hPa).
 This is your starting point.

 What is Pressure?